-Expected hours cannot be set until the claimant's availability has been established.
+Expected hours cannot be set until the claimant's availability for work has been established.
 The expected hours of work-related activities that the claimant is required to do each week is used to calculate their Conditionality Earnings Threshold.

 The Service defaults to the maximum expected hours of work-related activities per week for the relevant Labour Market regime.

+The maximum expected hours for claimants in the Intensive Work Search regime is 35 hours per week (although agents should be aware 30 hours per week is the maximum for claimants who are lead carers for children).
+See Work-related requirements for claimants with children.

-The maximum expected hours for claimants in the Intensive Work Search regime is 35 hours per week.
-However, this can be adjusted to take into account any health condition or caring responsibilities the claimant may have.
-See expected hours.
+These maximum expected hours can be adjusted to take into account any health condition, caring responsibilities or other circumstances that the claimant may have.
+See Expected hours of work-related activity.